simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 Rest of the article

-A privacy policy is a statement that informs a data subject on how their data will be processed.
+A privacy policy[^1] is a statement that informs a data subject on how their data will be processed.
 In the case of the website, a privacy policy will notify the visitor of the processing of their data and the purposes of the processing (website optimization, market analytics, etc.).

 When building a business or operating a website, this is not the most exciting part to be working on, but it is important to check this box.
 To make your life easier, we compiled a list of things you should take into account.